Welcome! Before we get to the good stuff, a few announcements:

-In addition to all of my lunches without nuts, I have a few tips for you:
+Before we get to the lunches, I have a few tips for you:

-- Any time peanut butter is called for, just substitute sunflower seed butter.
+Any time peanut butter is called for, just substitute sunflower seed butter.
 Because it's a seed and not a nut, most schools do allow it, and most kids won't notice a difference.
-I've packed plenty of "PB&J" sandwiches where the PB was actually SB, and my kids never noticed.
+I've packed plenty of "PB&J" sandwiches where the "PB" was actually "SB", and my kids never noticed.
 Sunflower seed butter is also great for baking too, you can substitute it in any recipe that calls for peanut butter.
 You can even make a version of an Asian "peanut sauce" for dipping with sunbutter instead of peanut butter, and nobody will notice the difference.
 If your school just prohibits peanuts, then there are lots of other nut butter options you can try.

-- I've also heard of folks using sesame seed butter (tahini) or soy nut butter.
+I've also heard of folks using sesame seed butter (tahini) or soy nut butter.
 I've had both and I think they're ok.
 Soy nut butter tastes a bit more like peanut butter, so I think it would be a better 1 to 1 substitute, if you are ok with having soy.
 If you can't have soy, then I think tahini is worth a try.
-I don't think it would be quite the same for dipping celery in, or putting on a sandwich, but for baking in a recipe that calls for peanut butter, I think it's worth a try.

-One final disclaimer: As I said, we do not have nut allergies.
+As I said, we do not have nut allergies.
 I am not an expert on whether or not a product contains traces of nuts.
-If you have a severe allergy then please just use my lunches as a guideline, but always carefully read packages to ensure that you know what your getting.
+If you have an allergy please just use my lunches as a guideline for ideas, but always carefully read packages to ensure that you know what you are getting.
 All of the items I have shown in these lunches do not contain nuts in the ingredients, but I can't guarantee that they are all from a totally nut free facility.
-Do your research.
+Do your own research please.